skggm/skggm/_pages/skggm-writeup.md

 - `fully_random`: This option generates a symmetric matrix with Gaussian off-diagonal entries (for a single triangle).
 The penalty matrix is scaled appropriately for $$\Xdata$$.

-`ModelAverage` takes the parameter `estimator` as the graph lasso estimator instance to build the ensemble and by default, `QuicGraphLassoCV` is used.
+`ModelAverage` takes the parameter `estimator` as the graphical lasso estimator instance to build the ensemble and by default, `QuicGraphLassoCV` is used.

 {% highlight python %}
 from inverse_covariance import ModelAverage

 model = ModelAverage(
-    estimator=estimator,    # Graph lasso estimator instance
+    estimator=estimator,    # Graphical lasso estimator instance
                             # e.g., QuicGraphLassoCV(), QuicGraphLassoEBIC()
     n_trials=int,           # Number of trials to average over penalization=str,       # One of 'subsampling', 'random' (default),